We handpicked the products and tools linked in this post. If you buy from one of these affiliate links, we may earn a small commission.

 Are you scared to make your own fudge?
 I have been–I was concerned it would turn into a dry, crumbly mess!
 With this easy recipe, however, there’s no need for boiling or candy thermometers.
-If you can melt chocolate, you can make this chocolate peanut butter fudge recipe on the stovetop or in the microwave.
+If you can melt chocolate, you can make this recipe on the stovetop or in the microwave.

 What is the best way to melt chocolate?

 - The best way is in a double boiler.
-Pour the chocolate in the top, and stir frequently until the chocolate is melted.
+Pour the chocolate in the top, and stir frequently until it is melted.

 - If you don’t have a double boiler, place the chocolate in a heatproof bowl and set over a pan of gently simmering water.
-Make sure the bottom of the bowl doesn’t touch the water, or the chocolate will burn.
+Make sure the bottom of the bowl doesn’t touch the water, or it will burn.

-- Although you can melt chocolate in the microwave, it isn’t the best way.
+- Although you can melt it in the microwave, it isn’t the best way.
 It’s really easy to burn it, so only use the microwave if you have to.

 Some delicious ideas would be…